maxventu/pay2gather/README.md

 ## Features:
 1. TODO: On /finish put links to all the payments and refresh state
 2. If user submitted a payment, remember his ID and username and use it for referencing on stats.
-TODO: get user's info from mention, not only when he pays himself
+Bot gets user's info from mention, not only when he pays himself